 Open Access is simply making published research results freely available to anyone with an internet connection rather than keeping those results hidden behind a subscription paywall.

 Making research articles Open Access is a requirement for most funders and for the Research Excellence Framework, or REF.
 It also ensures that they are more discoverable, more accessible, and therefore more likely to be cited.

 The Open Access policy landscape in the UK is complex.
 The University of Cambridge Open Access team can assist researchers with policy compliance and funder requirements.
-For information on the changing UKRI policy, see the UKRI Policy page on the Open Access website.

 There are two main routes to open access: Green and Gold.